itayinbarr/eeg-recorder-app/post-recording/README.md

 This will:

-1. Convert CSV to EDF format
+1. Convert CSV to EDF format (extracts AF7 and AF8 frontal electrodes only)
-2. Apply preprocessing with autoreject
+2. Apply preprocessing with artifact rejection (skips AutoReject for 2-channel data)
 3. Compute PSD using Welch's method (2s window, 1s overlap)
-4. Calculate band powers for all frequency bands
+4. Calculate band powers for all frequency bands (Delta, Theta, Alpha, Beta, Gamma)
-5. Calculate DAR and TAR ratios
+5. Calculate DAR and TAR ratios (per-electrode and averaged across AF7 and AF8 only)
-6. Save results to CSV files
+6. Save results to CSV files and generate summary plots

 ### Specify Output Directory